 Degrees are conferred three times a year-in October, February, and May.
-A candidate for any Columbia degree (except the doctoral degree) or for a certificate must file an application with the Office of Student Financial and Information Services, in 208 Philosophy, in accordance with the dates shown in the Academic
+A candidate for any Columbia degree (except the doctoral degree) must file an application with the Student Affairs Office (400 Avery) in accordance with the dates shown in the Academic Calendar.

-Calendar.
 Applications received after the filing period will automatically be applied to the next conferral date.

-If the student fails to earn the degree by the conferral date for which he or she has made application, the student may renew the application.
+If the student fails to earn the degree by the conferral date for which he or she has made application, the student must renew the application in order to graduate.